it-at-m/digiwf-project/content/ecosystem/contribution/contribution.md

 It is important to rebuild and deploy the central documentation page when making changes to the documentation in the repo.
 Since it is a static page, it does not get any changes from another repo / on another server.
 </v-alert>
 <v-alert color="yellow darken-1" border="left" elevation="2" colored-border icon="mdi-robot-confused">
-If you omit headers in the files in the folder 'docs' and place them instead on the description page, a table of contents is automatically generated on the right side.
-Headings within the referenced documents cannot be shown here.
+If you omit headers in the files in the folder 'docs' and place them on the description page instead, a table of contents is automatically generated on the right side.
+Headers within the referenced documents cannot be shown here.
 </v-alert>

 <figure>